sfc-gh-akelkar/ad_tech_optimization/DEMO_SCRIPT.md

 ### Operations Center
 ```
 Which devices are predicted to fail in the next 48 hours?
-Which devices have critical or high risk levels right now?
-Can any of these devices be fixed remotely?
-Show me all active work orders
+What's causing the most device failures this month?
-Which technicians are available for dispatch?
+Which technicians are available for dispatch right now?
-What devices in Ohio need attention?
-Show me the trend of device failures this month
+Show me devices with the longest time since maintenance
 ```

 ### Field Technician
 ```
 How do I fix a frozen display screen?
 What are the troubleshooting steps for high CPU usage?
-Find past incidents similar to network connectivity issues
-What work orders are assigned to me?
 Which issues typically require a field visit vs remote fix?
+What's the success rate for fixing memory leaks remotely?
 ```

 ### Analytical Queries
 ```
 What's our prediction accuracy based on historical data?
 Compare resolution times by issue type
-Show me devices with the longest time since maintenance
 What patterns appear before device failures?
 Which facilities have the most recurring issues?
 ```